• Skip to primary navigation

 Specialty: Dermatology

-Dr. Elizabeth Rosenthal is a retired dermatologist residing in Westchester County, where she practiced for 31 years.
-She continues to serve on the volunteer faculty of Albert Einstein College of Medicine, where she supervises residents and students in the pediatric dermatology clinic.
-Dr. Rosenthal comes from a family of doctors and graduated from NYU Medical School.
-She completed her postgraduate training in Syracuse, Detroit, and Boston.
+Dr. Elizabeth Rosenthal is a retired dermatologist residing in Westchester County, NY, where she practiced for 31 years.
+For several years, she served on the volunteer faculty of Albert Einstein College of Medicine, where she supervised residents and students in the pediatric dermatology clinic.
+Dr. Rosenthal earned her medical degree from New York University Medical School, and completed her postgraduate training in Syracuse, Detroit, and Boston.
 Dr. Rosenthal is a member of the executive committee of the New York Metro chapter of Physicians for a National Health Program.

 Mary E. O'Brien, MD